 The WMIAA — A Brief History

-This is a short chronological history of the association, from 1955 to 2017.
-It includes highlights from the first 20 years, based on the text “A Short History of the First Twenty Years” prepared by Emil Aldor, with supplements by Audrey Cahn, Anneke van de Loo and Marjorie Beecham.
+This is a short chronological history of the association, from 1955 to 2023.
+It includes highlights based on the text “A Short History of the First Twenty Years” prepared by Emil Aldor, with supplements by Audrey Cahn, Anneke van de Loo and Marjorie Beecham.

 It also documents the later years in which the Warrandyte Arts Association morphed into the Warrandyte Mechanics Institute and Arts Association.
 After years of operating from a deteriorating Hall for which WAA accounted for 90% of the use, a quest to merge the two groups which began in 1975 finally came to fruition in 1986.
 The two broad aims of the resulting, combined association were to promote all forms of the arts in the community and to maintain the Hall for the benefit of the community.